Forex Scalping Strategy Used Successfully

 We explain what the Forex scalping strategy is and how it is used successfully to make a profit in forex trading.

-What is a forex Scalping Strategy?
+What is a Forex Scalping Strategy?

 The technique is used by combining elements of technical analysis with the focus on price action.
 Trading decisions are formed by observing candlestick charts, using support and resistance levels and trendlines.
 Scalping traders usually look at charts on a timeframe between 1 and 15 minutes, with a higher time frame perspective on the 30 minutes to one hourly.

-When applying the FX scalping method, large profits are not the goal.
+When applying the forex scalping method, large profits are not the goal.
 The method typically aims for most trades to close positions after gaining 5 to 20 pips.
 Once the currency pair to trade has been decided on, the scalper must act on the right signals, keeping a close ear to the ground for economic news or data that could impact the instrument.

 Not only do scalpers enter and exit trades at a high rate, but many hold onto one position whilst still attempting to profit from another entry, often opposing their initial order on the same instrument.
 This allows scalpers to hold their original bias, but still potentially be profiting from pivot points moving towards their target – buying, selling, buying, selling is the image you can draw up in your mind when understanding a scalper’s perspective.